- Brand name

 VALDOXAN is not addictive.

-In clinical studies VALDOXAN had no effect on sexual function or body weight.
+In clinical studies VALDOXAN had no effect on sexual function.

 VALDOXAN is not recommended for children, adolescents (under 18 years old) or elderly patients aged 75 or older.